(also known as: composition fallacy, exception fallacy)

 Description: Inferring that something is true of the whole from the fact that it is true of some part of the whole.
 This is the opposite of the fallacy of division.

 A has property X

 Therefore, B has property X.

 Each brick in that building weighs less than a pound.
 Therefore, the building weighs less than a pound.

 Hydrogen is not wet.
 Oxygen is not wet.
 Therefore, water (H2O) is not wet.

 Your brain is made of molecules.
 Molecules do not have consciousness.
 Therefore, your brain cannot be the source of consciousness.

 Exception: If the whole is very close to the similarity of the parts, then more assumptions can be made from the parts to the whole.
-For example, if we open a small bag of potato chips and discover that the first one is delicious, it is not fallacious to conclude that whole snack (all the chips, minus the bag) will be equally as delicious.
-But, we cannot say the same for one of those Costco family size bags, because most of us would be hurling after about 10 minutes of our chip-eating frenzy.
+For example, if we open a small bag of potato chips and discover that the first one is delicious, it is not fallacious to conclude that the whole snack (all the chips, minus the bag) will be just as delicious, but we cannot say the same for one of those giant family size bags because most of us would be hurling after about 10 minutes of our chip-eating frenzy.